How Can Technology Help Me Sleep?

 The Lark Pro wristband also helps to monitor sleep, but in a different way.
 This technology is ideal for those who wake up before their significant other.
 The wristband gently vibrates to wake the user without disturbing anyone else.
 The technology also allows you to record a sleep journal, tag issues you may be having while sleeping and compare results over time – a process ideal for coping with sleep disorders or improving sleep quality.

-Currently, there are hundreds of apps for improving sleep and more emerging every day at varying prices.
+Thanks to such advanced technology, there are now many smart devices available to you with built-in sleep technology.
+Currently, there are hundreds of apps for improving sleep and more emerging every day.
 Whether you are looking for a way to get a better night’s sleep or trying to find your optimal alarm time and style, it is clear that technology is becoming the most effective way to monitor sleep.
+Quality sleep is vital to maintaining good health, so take advantage of the sleep technology available to you.